 Tommy Vitolo – Brookline’s Progressive Voice

-Tommy Vitolo grew up in a working class New England neighborhood.
+Tommy grew up in a working-class New England neighborhood.
 Kids played outside in big groups and there were neighborhood barbecues nearly every weekend all summer long.
-Parents were coaches, scout leaders, PTO leaders, and members of civic organizations.
+Parents were coaches, scout leaders, PTO captains, and members of civic organizations.
 When the bank foreclosed on his childhood home, Tommy realized how fragile life can be for families.
 He also realized the value of community, as neighbors quietly stepped up to help while his family found a new place to live.

-But Tommy also wanted to contribute to his own community, because he recognized that same sense of community that he had experienced as a kid.
-Tommy became an active part of his neighborhood and his town, volunteering on efforts like the Brookline Community Foundation building renovation and the Brookline Rotary’s Dancing with the Stars fund raiser.
+But Tommy also wanted to contribute to his own town, because he recognized that same sense of community he had experienced as a kid.
+Tommy became an active part of his neighborhood and his town, volunteering for efforts like the Brookline Community Foundation building renovation and the Brookline Rotary’s Dancing with the Stars fundraiser.
 Tommy was first elected to Town Meeting in 2007, and has also served as Constable since 2010.
-He’s authored nine bills to help his community, covering everything from education to clean energy, diversity to public health.
-Beyond that, Tommy has also helped his colleagues pass dozens of bills and budget line items to help Brookline.
+He’s authored nine local bills, covering everything from education to clean energy, diversity to public health.
+Beyond that, Tommy has also helped his Town Meeting colleagues pass dozens of bills and budget line items to help Brookline.
 He’s worked directly with petitioners, advocated in committees, and helped his colleagues in Town Meeting find common ground.
-Tommy was also Field Director of the 2015 Yes campaign, and an advisor to the 2018 Yes campaign, in support of much-needed overrides to fund school renovations, additional teachers, and maintaining town services.
+Tommy was also Field Director of the 2015 Yes campaign, and an advisor to the 2018 Yes campaign, supporting much-needed overrides to fund school renovations, additional teachers, and maintaining town services.